Urgent Care for Allergy Management in Rockville, MD

 Allergic reactions can cause a variety of symptoms, from hives and itching to difficulty breathing.
 If you experience one of these reactions, you don’t need to just live with the symptoms.
 Reserve your spot with one of our providers so you can get the relief you need to get on with your life.

 Many people can manage their allergy symptoms with lifestyle changes, over-the-counter medications, or prescription drugs.
-If you need an experienced, friendly provider to oversee your allergy care, Physicians Now Urgent Care Center.
+If you need an experienced, friendly provider to oversee your allergy care, Physicians Now Urgent Care and Walk-In Clinic.
 We understand the value of your time, so one of our staff members will help you reserve your spot at a time that fits your needs.

 When spring is in the air, so are pollen and other allergens.
 Many people have allergic reactions when they come into contact with blooming trees and flowers, making spring one of the worst seasons for allergy symptoms.
 There are some steps you can take to reduce the severity of your symptoms.
 The most common tactic is avoiding exposure to allergy triggers as much as possible.
 Avoid pulling weeds or mowing the lawn if these activities make the problem worse.
 Stay inside on dry days when pollen counts are highest.
 If you spend time outdoors, wash your clothes immediately to remove the pollen from them.